 I don't think it's ever been this bad.

-One instance of Trump Russia collision.
+One instance of Trump-Russia collusion.

-We've had 18 months now of Trump-Russia collusion.
+Wait a minute, we've had 18 months now of Trump-Russia collusion.

 Is there any example that you can cite?